 Baby and parent essentials checklist: what do I pack in my hospital bag?

-• Anna Giles
+Posted by Anna Giles on

 If you’re entering your third trimester and feeling completely clueless about what to pack in your hospital bag, don’t panic.
 It’s perfectly normal to feel the need to prepare for every eventuality.
 But the reality is that you won’t be left helpless and without basic levels of care, should you end up in a last-minute-mad-dash to deliver your baby.
 Friends and family will rally, medical professionals will be at hand, and you won’t be left to fend for yourself.